-At Isos Technology use Amazon Workspaces all the time in our consulting practice.
+At Isos Technology, we use Amazon Workspaces all the time in our consulting practice.

 Amazon Workspaces is a great tool for us for a few reasons: